Van Diemen's Land: Exploration

 In 1777, James Cook took on water and wood in Tasmania and became cursorily acquainted with some indigenous peoples on his third voyage of discovery.
 Cook named the Furneaux Group of islands at the eastern entrance to Bass Strait and the group now known as the Low Archipelago.

 From at least the settlement of New South Wales, sealers and whalers operated in the surrounding waters and explored parts.

 In January 1793, a French expedition under the command of Antoine Bruni d'Entrecasteaux anchored in Recherche Bay and a period of five weeks was spent in that area, carrying out explorations into both natural history and geography.
 A few months later, British East India Company Captain John Hayes, with the ships Duke of Clarence and Duchess, resupplied with wood and water at Adventure Bay and explored and named the Derwent River and many surrounding features.

 In 1802 and 1803, the French expedition commanded by Nicolas Baudin explored D'Entrecasteaux Channel and Maria Island and carried out charting of Bass Strait.
-Baudin had been associated, like Peyroux, with the resettlement of the Acadians from French Canada -- mostly from what is now called the New Brunswick–Nova Scotia area -- to Louisiana.
+Baudin had been associated, like Peyroux, with the resettlement of the Acadians from French Canada -- mostly from what is now called the New Brunswick–Nova Scotia area—to Louisiana.

 Early colonisation

 Around 1784–1785, Henri Peyroux de la Coudrenière, a serial entrepreneur in colonial schemes, wrote a "memoir on the advantages to be gained for the Spanish crown by the settlement of Van Diemen's Land".
 After receiving no response from the Spanish government, Peyroux proposed it to the French government, as "Mémoire sur les avantages qui résulteraient d'une colonie puissante à la terre de Diémen" but nothing came of his scheme.

 Sealers and whalers based themselves on the Tasmanian islands from 1798.

 In August 1803, New South Wales Governor Philip King sent Lieutenant John Bowen to establish a small military outpost on the eastern shore of the Derwent River to forestall any claims to the island arising from the activities of the French explorers.

 From 24 September 1804 until 4 February 1813, there were two administrative divisions in Van Diemen's Land, Cornwall County in the north and Buckingham County in the south.
 The border between the counties was defined as the 42nd parallel (now between Trial Harbour and Friendly Beaches).
 Cornwall County was administered by William Paterson while Buckingham County was administered by David Collins.

 Major-General Ralph Darling was appointed Governor of New South Wales in 1825.
 In the same year he visited Hobart Town.
-On 3 December of 1825, he proclaimed the establishment of the independent colony, of which he became governor for three days.
+On 3 December 1825, he proclaimed the establishment of the independent colony, of which he became governor for three days.

-In 1836, the new governor, Sir John Franklin, sailed to Van Diemen's Land, together with William Hutchins (1792-1841), who was to become the colony's first Archdeacon.
+In 1836, the new governor, Sir John Franklin, sailed to Van Diemen's Land, together with William Hutchins (1792–1841), who was to become the colony's first Archdeacon.

 In 1856, the colony was granted responsible self-government with its representative parliament, and the name of the island and colony was officially changed to Tasmania on 1 January 1856.